karuna211204/WEATHER-APP/README.md

 # WEATHER-APP

-This is a weather application where user can find the temperature and weather at a particular place.
+This is a weather application where user can find the temperature and weather at a particular place

 This is the link to website deployed using netlify.Have a look at it https://weather-app-karuna.netlify.app/